apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 We have done many improvements and bug fixes to make `camel kubernetes` work good on Kubernetes.
 You can now run (also in `--dev` mode) and deploy as well for all 3 runtimes: main, spring-boot, and quarkus.

+You can now also run `camel kubernetes` using k3s by setting `--cluster-type=k3s`.

+The `camel-kubernets` is no longer dependent on Camel K.

+## Camel Open Telemetry

+We have fixed issues in relation to leaking spans when routing.
+There is still some challenges related to MDC, and we continue to work on this for upcoming releases.

 ## Camel Observability Services